Bensenville

 Grab burgers and craft beer at Green Street Grille

 Many restaurants and amenities are located on Green Street, like Los Bueno Díaz Mexican Grill, which serves upscale Mexican dishes and margaritas.
 “Green Street Grille is one of my favorite restaurants there, and it has live music on Fridays,” Sanchez says.
-Closer to the residential area is Mamma Maria's Pizzeria and Ristorante, which serves pizza and Italian fare.
+Closer to the residential area of the neighborhood is Mamma Maria's Pizzeria and Ristorante, which serves pizza and Italian fare.
 Residents can head to La Huerta Super Mercado or Jewel-Osco to shop for groceries and everyday essentials.
-There are a couple of local retailers on Green Street, but most head out of the area to shop, and the closest collection of stores is at the Woodfield Mall, 10 miles northwest of Bensenville.
+There are a couple of local retailers on Green Street, but most head out of the neighborhood to shop, and the closest collection of stores is at the Woodfield Mall, 10 miles northwest of Bensenville.

 Green St. Grille serves craft beers and pub fare in Bensenville.